mburge/devart-template/project_posts/2014-03-26-FinalPost.md

 The faces themselves are eerily haunting.
 They hover on a border between real and unreal that is equally disconcerting and fascinating.

-With his, Face Cloud and Synthetic face could be equally at home in a science or math museum as in an art and media context.
+With this, Face Cloud and Synthetic face could be equally at home in a science or math museum as in an art and media context.